How To Deal With Penn Credit

 Is Penn Credit Legit?

-Many complaints allege that Penn Credit tried to collect on a debt the person already paid or on an incorrect amount of debt.
+Many complaints allege that Penn Credit tried to collect on a debt the person had already paid or on an incorrect amount of debt.
 In some cases, people claimed that Penn Credit didn’t give enough information about the debt for it to be verified.
-Others reported that they received an excessive number of phone calls from Penn Credit.

 Note to reader: These reviews and complaints highlight relevant issues, but they may not represent all consumers’ experiences.